 African-American

-Viola Davis stands as the most nominated Black actress in Academy Awards history, earning an impressive four nominations throughout her career.
+Viola Davis is widely recognized as the most nominated Black actress in Academy Awards history, achieving an impressive total of four Oscar nominations throughout her distinguished career.

-She began her formal acting journey at Rhode Island College, majoring in theater, and later honed her craft at the prestigious Juilliard School’s drama division from 1989 to 1993.
+Her journey began at Rhode Island College, where she majored in theater, before advancing her acting education at the prestigious Juilliard School's drama division from 1989 to 1993.

-Davis made her Off-Broadway debut with Shakespeare’s "As You Like It" and went on to appear in the original Broadway production of "Seven Guitars" in 1996, where her performance received critical acclaim.
-That same year, she made her television debut in "The Substance of Fire."
+Davis made her Off-Broadway debut in Shakespeare's "As You Like It" and received widespread critical acclaim for her powerful performance in the original Broadway production of "Seven Guitars" in 1996.
+That same year, she marked her television debut in "The Substance of Fire."

-Her early screen roles included appearances in series such as "NYPD Blue," "New York Undercover," and films like "The Pentagon Wars" and "Out Of Sight."
+Early in her career, Davis appeared in popular television series such as "NYPD Blue" and "New York Undercover," as well as films like "The Pentagon Wars" and "Out of Sight."

-In 2001, Viola starred in the Tony Award-winning play "King Hedley II," while continuing to build her film portfolio with roles in "Solaris," "Traffic," "Syriana," "Kate & Leopold," and "Far From Heaven."
+In 2001, she starred in the Tony Award-winning play "King Hedley II" and further expanded her film portfolio with roles in "Solaris," "Traffic," "Syriana," "Kate & Leopold," and "Far from Heaven."

-Her performance in the 2008 film adaptation of "Doubt" earned her nominations for an Academy Award, a Golden Globe, a SAG Award, and more.
-She received another Academy Award nomination for "Fences" in 2010, the same year she claimed her second Tony Award.
+Her breakthrough performance in the 2008 film adaptation of "Doubt" earned her nominations for an Academy Award, a Golden Globe, a SAG Award, and more.
+She garnered another Oscar nomination for "Fences" in 2016, the same year she secured her second Tony Award.

-With a remarkable total of 309 nominations and 139 wins—including an Academy Award, a Golden Globe, a BET Award, an Emmy, two Tony Awards, six SAG Awards, four Black Reel Awards, and four Critics Choice Movie Awards—Viola Davis remains one of the most celebrated actresses of her generation.
+With a remarkable tally of 309 nominations and 139 wins—including an Academy Award, a Golden Globe, an Emmy, a BET Award, two Tony Awards, six SAG Awards, four Black Reel Awards, and four Critics Choice Movie Awards—Viola Davis is celebrated as one of the most accomplished and influential actresses of her generation.

 Recommended: